Peas, peas, they’re good for your heart, the more you eat the more protein you get. Right?

 - They’re tasty as F**k.
 As our name suggests, they also have a gritty texture so if you aren’t down for that then, well, it’s your call but you’re missing out.

-As I said, this isn’t a sales pitch.
+As I said, this isn’t a sales pitch for our protein bites.
 If our company facts haven’t put you off reading, then I hope that this has been beneficial for you in both gaining some knowledge to improve your life and potentially gaining some gains in a healthier and more ethical way.

 As with all trends, things change over time and I believe that the likes of Whey and Casein have become bloated with their popularity (much like the people who consume them) and it’s time for Mother Nature to once again show why she is the OG nutritional provider.